snack-money/x402-axios-example/README.md

-# x402-axios Example Client
+# Snack Money API x402 example

-This is an example client that demonstrates how to use the `x402-axios` package to make HTTP requests to endpoints protected by the x402 payment protocol.
+This is an example client that demonstrates how to use the Snack Money API to send USDC to any X and Farcaster account without requiring wallet address.

 ## Prerequisites

 - Node.js v20+ (install via [nvm](https://github.com/nvm-sh/nvm))
 - yarn v1
-- A running x402 server
 - A valid Ethereum private key for making payments

 ## Setup